Two suicide bombers attack Turkey's parliament in Ankara - report - I24NEWS

 One of the terrorists was killed while the other blew himself up, the minister said

-An explosion has been reported near the parliament building in Ankara, Turkey on Sunday morning.
+A terrorist attack took place near Turkey's parliament in Ankara on Sunday morning, leaving two police officers injured, the country's interior ministry said.

-According to the Turkish interior minister, two suicide bombers attacked Turkey's parliament.
+According to the Turkish interior minister, two suicide bombers attacked a building near Turkey's parliament.
 One of the terrorists was killed while the other blew himself up, the minister said.

 "Two terrorists arrived in a light military vehicle at around 9:30 am (0630 GMT), in front of the entrance gate of the General Directorate of Security of our Ministry of the Interior, and carried out a bomb attack," the ministry said.